wp-plugins/nextgen-galleryview2/readme.txt

 == Description ==

 NextGEN-Galleryview (originally created by Alex Rabe) is a Wordpress plugin providing NextGen-Gallery plugin users a new template based on the Galleryview jQuery Plugin created by Jack Wanders (@jackwanders).
 The plugin has been updated by Brandon Hubbard (@bhubbard).

+<h1> NOTICE REGARDING SUPPORT</h1>
+<p>Two years ago, this plugin was in the WordPress repo, but was no longer being updated.
+I (@bhubbard) happens to work for a WordPress development company who had many clients using this plugin.
+At the time I took over supporting it, focusing primarily on improving performance and keeping it up with WordPress, not really adding any features.
+Since then a lot of changes have happened in the WordPress community.
+Since I started supporting this plugin, the WordPress builtin Gallery features have improved greatly, and NextGen-Gallery has gone thru some <a target="_blank" href="http://www.nextgen-gallery.com/nextgen-gallery-2-0/">MAJOR CHANGES</a>.
+On top of that the <a target="_blank" href="https://github.com/jackwanders/GalleryView">galleryview.js</a> script is no longer being actively developed on or supported by any developer.</p>

+<p>This plugin has the largest number of users for any plugin I have ever worked on, and its been a great learning experience.
+If any developers are interested in taking over support I encourage you to <a target="_blank" href="https://github.com/Galleryview/NextGEN-Galleryview/issues">open a issue on github</a> for the plugin with details on how you would want to improve it and continue support.
+For users I encourage to look into alternative solutions, as there are MANY slider plugins available.
+I highly recommend <a target="_blank" href="https://soliloquywp.com">Soliloquy</a> as a WordPress Slider, however since most of you have your image in NextGen-Gallery already then I suggest getting <a target="_blank" href="http://www.nextgen-gallery.com/nextgen-pro/">NextGen-Gallery Pro</a>.
+The NextGen-Gallery Pro offers a <a target="_blank" href="http://www.nextgen-gallery.com/nextgen-pro/#profilmstrip">Filmstrip gallery</a> which will replicate what GalleryView was currently offering. </p>

 == Credits ==